What were the significant events in planning and development in Vancouver in 2017?

 The invitational workshop was part of the VCPC’s third annual Year-In-Review.
 Urban planners, architects, developers, academics and advocates come together every year to sift through council decisions, policy initiatives and events in the city to identify watershed moments in planning and development in the previous 12 months.

 The spirited debate over milestones offers a unique opportunity to reflect on the direction of the city.
-The list of contenders put together at the workshop form the basis for a survey that informs a public panel discussion slated for Feb.
-5, 2018.
+The list of contenders put together at the workshop form the basis for a survey that informs a public forum slated for February 5, 2018.

 The milestones are reviewed after five years to determine whether the impacts were truly significant.
 Those that stand the test of time are added to the online Chronology of Planning and Development in Vancouver.